BeardedBread/py-Singbridge/README.md

 # SingBridge
-A python implementation of the Singaporean version of the Bridge Card game.
+A python implementation of the Floating Bridge Card game using PyGame.

 # Requirements
 Python 3.6, pygame, signalslot

 # Installation
 1. Clone this repository
-2. Make a virtual environment (optinal but recommended).
+2. Make a virtual environment (optional but recommended).
 Remember to activate it.
 3. Install the required packages from requirements.txt:
 `pip install -r requirements.txt`
 4. Run main.py: